Azure-Samples/azure-sql-db-session-recommender/README.md

 ```
 azd init -t Azure-Samples/azure-sql-db-session-recommender
 ```
-According to the prompt, enter an `env name`.
+According to the prompt, enter an environment name.

 Replace the placeholders values in the infra/main.parameters.json file with the correct values for your environment.
 Follow the documentation here: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to get the GitHub token needed to deploy the Static Web App.
 Make sure the token created is a "classic" token that has access to the following scopes: repo, workflow, write:packages